Estimated median graduate earnings based on publicly available data.

-John Carroll University is a private_nonprofit located in University Heights, Ohio.
+John Carroll University is a Private Nonprofit located in University Heights, Ohio.
 The university enrolls approximately 2,274 students.
-It has a graduation rate of 78.5%, which is above average for US universities.
+It has a graduation rate of 78.5%, which is above average.

-Graduates of John Carroll University earn a median salary of $62,860 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts John Carroll University graduates 40% above the national median.
+Graduates of John Carroll University earn a median salary of $62,860 per year 10 years after starting college.
+This puts John Carroll University graduates 40% above the US national average of $45,000.

 Tuition at John Carroll University is $50,500 for in-state students and $50,500 for out-of-state students.
 The average net price after financial aid is $28,746 per year.